Museum lighting design

 Lighting design for museums, exhibitions & collections

-Fischer & Partner Lichtdesign has been planning lighting solutions for museums, exhibitions, galleries, and cultural institutions for over 35 years – with a minimalist approach, technical precision, and a clear focus on the exhibit.
+Fischer & Partner Lichtdesign has been planning lighting solutions for museums, exhibitions, galleries, and cultural institutions for over 30 years – with minimalist design, technical precision, and a clear focus on the exhibit.
 Our roots in architectural, theater, opera, and event lighting flow into every plan – resulting in an emotionally impactful yet understated lighting image.

 Light for exhibits – functional, discreet, durable